qwertie/home/misc/Atlas-Shrugged-summary.md

 After carefully thinking over his past and present moral convictions, he decides to sign the Gift Certificate.

-> Dagny, he thought, you would not let me do it if you knew, you will hate me for it if you learn— but I cannot let you pay my debts.
+> Dagny, he thought, you would not let me do it if you knew, you will hate me for it if you learn — but I cannot let you pay my debts.
 The fault was mine and I will not shift to you the punishment which is mine to take.

 ### Part 2, Chapter 7

 In the cafeteria, Eddie Willers talks to the unnamed railroad worker.

 > "[...] so many people are vanishing without notice.
 I hear there's hundreds of them roving around the country.
 The police have been arresting them for leaving their jobs — they're called deserters — but there's too many of them and no food to feed them in jail, so nobody gives a damn any more [....]
 It's our best men that we're losing, the kind who've been with the company for twenty years or more.
 You should see the trained seal that we now have in [Dagny's] place [...]—Clifton Locey— he sees to it that he's never caught actually giving an order.
 He works very hard at making sure that no decision can ever be pinned down on him, so that he won't be blamed for anything.
 Mr. Clifton Locey has managed to frame up two men [....]
 Both men were fired, officially, by ruling of the Unification Board [....]
 I wanted to quit.
 I had never wanted to so badly.
 But I didn't. [...]
 They say that Orren Boyle seems to have known about that directive long ago, weeks or months in advance, because he had started [...] to reconstruct his furnaces for the production of Rearden Metal, in one of his lesser steel plants. [...]
-But — listen— the night before they were to start, [...]
+But — listen — the night before they were to start, [...]
 Boyle's mills were razed to the ground. [...]
 I can't sleep any more, I lie awake for hours ....
-Yes!— if you want to know it— yes, it's because I'm worried about her!
+Yes! — if you want to know it — yes, it's because I'm worried about her!
 I'm scared to death for her.
 Woodstock is just a miserable little hole of a place, miles away from everything, and the Taggart lodge is twenty miles farther, twenty miles of a twisting trail in a godforsaken forest. [...]
 You won't vanish, like all the others, will you? ...
 What?
 Next week? ...
 Oh, on your vacation.
 For how long? ...
 How do you rate a whole month's vacation? ...
 Really?
 I envy you [...] — if you've been able to take a month off every summer for twelve years."

 Hank had moved to an apartment in Philadelphia, and now carried a gun for self-defense.